 On December 20, 2005, the Company entered into a revolving line of credit agreement with TD Bank providing for demand or short-term borrowings up to \$1,000,000.
 The credit agreement includes an interest rate indexed to 3.00% above the Intercontinental Exchange Benchmark Administration Ltd. London Interbank Offered Rate ("ICE LIBOR").
-The line of credit will next expire on May 31, 2017.
+The line of credit will next expire on May 31, 2018.
 The draws against the line are limited by varying percentages of the Company's eligible accounts receivable.
-The draw limit at December 31, 2016 was \$650,597.
-The bank is granted a security interest in all company assets if there are borrowings under the line of credit.
-Interest on outstanding balances is payable monthly.
-The effective rate at December 31, 2016 was 3.744%.
-At December 31, 2015, the effective rate was 3.40%.
+The draw limit at December 31, 2017 was \$489,627.
+The bank is granted a security interest in all of the Company's assets if there are borrowings under the